Engagement Ring Trends Around the World: Traditions & Modern Twists

 In the 1700s, engagement rings called “posie rings” containing lines of poetry and messages of love carved on the inside of the ring were exchanged by lovers.
 These were initially silver bands replaced with gold ones during the wedding.

-It was also during the latter part of this period when diamonds and precious gems were discovered in a mine in Cape Colony in South Africa, effectively increasing the supply of the highly valued gem in the world.
-Around d 1886, Tiffany & Co. first released its Tiffany setting, a band with a diamond raised on a six-prong mount that maximized the diamond’s brilliance and cut.
-Since then, engagement rings have taken on this design, which has become women’s preference worldwide.
+During the latter part of this period, diamonds and precious gems were also discovered in a mine in Cape Colony, South Africa, effectively increasing the supply of the highly valued gem worldwide.
+Around 1886, Tiffany & Co. first released its Tiffany setting, a band with a diamond raised on a six-prong mount that maximized its brilliance and cut.
+Since then, engagement rings have adopted this design, which has become women’s preference worldwide.

 The sale of diamonds declined in the 1930s during the lean economic times.
 De Beers, the sole diamond mining and manufacturing company operating the newly discovered mines in Africa at the time, launched an aggressive campaign to boost the sales of diamonds again.
 They launched the classic slogan, “A Diamond is Forever,” and immediately saw a boost in their sales.
 The connotation between marriage and a diamond being indestructible became deeply ingrained in the American psyche with the popularity of this new slogan.
 It is no surprise then that in most department stores, engagement rings soon became the best sellers in every jewelry line.